About the Council

 Thornaby Town Council was created in 1995 to represent the people of Thornaby providing both a voice for the town and also a range of local services.

 Councillors are all volunteers and are elected for a four year term.
 Thornaby Town Council has relatively few responsibilities as far as public property is concerned, but we take our responsibilities seriously and try to do our best for you within the resources available to us.
-All Council meetings are held every four weeks unless otherwise advertised (please see a list of meeting dates below).
+All Council meetings are held every four weeks unless otherwise advertised.
 We have an active Environment Committee who works tirelessly for the good of the community.
 Issues that would affect the community are discussed and action points agreed.
 Planning applications are scrutinised to ensure they fall within the realms of the Local Plan.

 In November 2012 the council were successful in purchasing Thornaby Town Hall and 3-9 Mandale Road.
 On March 28th 2013 the transfer of 3-9 Mandale Road to Green Lane Development was finalised securing financial benefit to be invested into the restoration project.